 • Insurance premium rates decreased dramatically under RomneyCare.
 One thing we are hearing about ObamaCare is that rates will go up, the RomneyCare model tells us that this is not the case.
 Most independent studies of ObamaCare show that it will help to decrease these sorts of costs saving the taxpayer money and helping to decrease the deficit by trillions over the next two decades.

 Why Doesn’t Romney like ObamaCare?

-Romney says that while RomneyCare worked on many levels it wasn’t perfect.
+Romney said back in 2012 while running for office, (paraphrasing) “that while RomneyCare worked on many levels it wasn’t perfect.”
 He tried to veto many aspects of the bill, but these vetoes did not go through.
-We won’t go into a full list of details, but the bottom line is that he didn’t like that so much was being given away for free. (this is what he has said post running for President.)
+We won’t go into a full list of details, but the bottom line is that he didn’t like that so much was being given away for free.
+(This is what he has said after running for President, not before.)

 When it comes to Obamacare Romney believes that health care reform works better on a state level to solve the unique problems of the state.
 No matter what “issues” Romney has with Obamacare it’s hard to deny that RomneyCare and Romney’s health care reform laws passed in Massachusetts paved the way for ObamaCare and is one of the big “proofs” that health care reform works.